sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 Multiple Problems in One Component
 ***********************************

-You might want to create a problem that has more than one response type.
-For example, you might want to create a numerical input problem and then include a multiple choice problem about that numerical input problem.
+You can create a problem that includes more than one response type.
+For example, you might want to create a numerical input problem and then include a multiple choice problem that refers to the numerical input problem.
 Or, you might want a learner to be able to check the answers to many problems at one time.
 To do this, you can include multiple problems inside a single ``<problem>`` element.
 The problems can be different types.

 Each question and its answer options are enclosed by the element that identifies the type of problem, such as ``<multiplechoiceresponse>`` for a multiple choice question or ``<formularesponse>`` for a math expression input question.

-You can provide a different explanation for each question with the ``<solution>`` element.
+You can provide a different explanation for each question by using the ``<solution>`` element.

 As a best practice, edX recommends that you avoid including unformatted